 Bruce Dickinson also discussed which band was better: Deep Purple or Led Zeppelin

 “I was always a bigger Purple fan than Zeppelin.
 But I never saw either Zeppelin or Purple when I was a kid, when they were in their heyday.
 Zeppelin were adopted by American radio big-style.
-But I’ve got to confess that the thing I loved most about Zeppelin was their English folk roots.
+But I’ve got to confess that the thing I loved most about Led Zeppelin was their English folk roots.
 Not their copies of American blues tracks.
-Ramble On is one of my favourite Led Zeppelin songs.
+Ramble On is one of my favorite Led Zeppelin songs.
 But that’s just me.”

 Metal Hammer: How was it finally working with Jon Lord?

 My wife was really big buddies with Jon’s wife.
 So way before this, I knew Jon personally.
 Actually, it was my first time with an orchestra.
 I don’t read music, and as a singer you get your own little repertoire of ad libs and things like that that your voice goes to naturally.
 Most of the stuff that we do with Maiden is all this standard tuning, so you do get into these well-worn grooves and patterns in your voice.
 So it’s nice singing a note like that, that I never normally would go to.

 Celebrating Jon Lord ‘Burn’ (Dickinson, Hughes, Paice, Airey & Wakeman) Official Video Preview

 Metal Hammer: Does it ever feel strange that you ended up working with your teenage heroes?